skoolkid/skoolkit/sphinx/source/html-templates.rst

 The ``footer`` template is the subtemplate used by the full-page templates to format the ``<footer>`` element of a page.

+When this template is part of a disassembly page, the following additional identifier is available:

+* ``entry`` - a dictionary of parameters corresponding to the current memory map entry (see :ref:`t_Asm`)

 To see the default ``footer`` template, run the following command::

   $ skool2html.py -r Template:footer

+.. versionchanged:: 6.4
+   The ``entry`` identifier is available when the template is part of a disassembly page.

 .. versionadded:: 5.0